ABridoux/scout/README.md

 #### Installing

-Use the following lines to clone the repository and to install `scout`.
+Use the following lines to clone the repository and to install **scout** (requires swift to be installed).

 ```bash
 $ git clone https://github.com/ABridoux/scout